September is mesothelioma awareness month, with the actual mesothelioma awareness day falling on Sunday, the 26th.

 If you know someone or if you have a loved one who has been diagnosed, it is always helpful to show support for those suffering from this rare and aggressive form of cancer.

-1. Learn About the Causes, Symptoms, and Treatment Methods
+Learn About the Causes, Symptoms and Therapies

 Wear Blue or a Wristband

-Blue, like with many other types of cancer, is the official color of recognition for mesothelioma.
+Blue is the official color of recognition for mesothelioma.
 With the whole month being dedicated to mesothelioma awareness, there are a number of annual charity events and community support efforts for people affected by mesothelioma.
 Show your support for a loved one by wearing blue.

 - Take Action During Mesothelioma Awareness Month.
 Asbestos Disease Awareness Organization.
 Retrieved from: http://www.asbestosdiseaseawareness.org/archives/49196.
 Accessed: 9/25/18.